 In her work, the robotic hand represents future technologies, the abstract face represents human rights, and the hands reaching out from the darkness make futile attempts to stop this violation before they are finally shut away.

 As a first‐generation immigrant from Pakistan, Arshad knows people who have suffered “some really bad things.”
 But her art reminds us that threats to human rights exist all over the world.
 “People think here in Canada everything is great and human rights are respected but I’ve seen so many people go through discrimination from teachers and schoolmates.
 I’ve seen these things happen myself.”

 Énnessa Danais-Small: A call for inclusion

-“I believe with all my heart that non‐binary rights are human rights and genderqueer rights are human rights,” says Danais‐Small (they/them), a 15‐year‐old from Ste.
+“I believe with all my heart that non‐binary rights are human rights and genderqueer rights are human rights,” says Danais‐Small, a 15‐year‐old from Ste.
 Anne who attends Collège régional Gabrielle‐Roy.
 “There is not only female and male.
 And with this art, I see a future where the government respects them too, by adding one little box.”

 The artwork depicts a person holding a census form with a third gender option.
 It’s a concept Danais‐Small embraces, but never learned about in school.

 “For the longest time, you don’t even know that such a thing as ‘non‐binary’ even exists because it’s something that’s not really talked about.”

 For this project, when thinking about what human rights they would want to see in the world, Danais‐Small thought about themselves and their queer friends, and about a world where they wouldn’t be harassed for being who they are.

 Xandria Griffiths: The right to communicate